 This fun side is a little bit sweet, a little bit salty, and 100% delicious!

 Bright jewels of pomegranate seeds are scattered through this delightful side, adding a touch of festive color.

 Equally great for Christmas or Thanksgiving, this dish is a filling side that can be easily bulked out into a tasty vegetarian main.

-The ultimate fall salad, this is a vegetarian-friendly dish that makes the most of the season’s produce.
+This ultimate fall salad is a vegetarian-friendly dish that makes the most of the season’s produce.

-There are a few steps involved as you prep the ingredients, but you can assemble it a day ahead and drizzle over the dijon dressing just before serving.
+There are a few steps involved as you prep the ingredients, but you can assemble it a day ahead.
+Drizzle over the Dijon dressing just before serving.

 Have an economical Thanksgiving with this tasty salad that transforms day-old turkey into a totally new dish.

-Dressed in a zest cranberry vinaigrette, this is everything you love about the Thanksgiving feast in a much lighter meal.
+Dressed in a zest cranberry vinaigrette, this is everything you love about the Thanksgiving dinner in a much lighter meal.

 It’s a unique mix of melon, fresh basil, cheese, prosciutto, tomatoes, and salted nuts.
 All dressed in a luscious fig and balsamic vinaigrette.